What are the most important skills you need to be a great TEFL teacher?

 Being a great teacher is about more than just knowledge and qualifications.
-Teaching is a profession that requires a range of skills, so let’s dive in and take a look at some of the most important ones needed to succeed in the big wide world of TEFL!
+The best teachers are able to draw on a wide range of skills to help their students get the most out of learning.
+Let’s dive in and take a look at some of the most important ones needed to succeed in the big wide world of TEFL!

-Your TEFL course will help you build these skills.
+Your TEFL course will help you understand and build these skills.
 By studying methods for engaging students and creating effective lesson plans, you’ll learn the best methods for communicating with language learners.

 Empathy is essential to building connections with others.
 This is a skill that should not be underestimated – the empathetic teacher understands their students and this helps to make them a better communicator.

 If you’re teaching a class of students it’s unrealistic to expect all of them to learn in the same way and at the same speed.
 Some students face unseen challenges that can impact their ability to learn as well as their behaviour in the classroom, so it’s important for a teacher to make these students feel understood.

 Lesson time is precious and you want to make sure you’re using it efficiently and effectively.
 Without great organisational skills it’s easy for a class to descend into chaos.